The College of St. Scholastica offers two doctoral programs in Physical Therapy.

 Applications are accepted only through the Physical Therapy Centralized Application System (PTCAS).
 Basic requirements include an earned Bachelor’s degree and completion of all prerequisite coursework prior to beginning the program.
-Prerequisite courses include a full year of Chemistry with laboratories, a full year of Anatomy and Physiology with laboratories, a full year of Physics, and a course in Statistics, Developmental Psychology, Abnormal Psychology and Medical Terminology.
-Graduate Record Examination (GRE) scores and academic transcripts from all institutions attended are also required.
+Prerequisite courses include a full year of Chemistry with laboratories, a full year of Anatomy and Physiology with laboratories, a full year of Physics, a full year of Biology, and a single course in Statistics, Developmental Psychology, Abnormal Psychology and Medical Terminology.
+Academic transcripts from all institutions attended are also required.

 Physical Therapy Courses

 Second in a four-course series focusing on the program's requirement of professional behaviors development as an essential component of academic and clinical success.
 Using multidimensional assessment and evaluation, students will demonstrate sufficient integration and application of professional knowledge and behavioral skills for progression to the first full-time clinical internship.